 - Standing up for friends, family, or yourself when someone says something insensitive about a mental health condition.
 Explain how common mental illness is and remind them that mental illness is not a choice.

 - Supporting education and understanding about mental health.
 Share mental health resources with people who demonstrate a misunderstanding of mental health conditions.

 - National Alliance on Mental Illness: How You Can Stop Mental Illness Stigma

 - Psychology Today: Combating Stigma Associated with Mental Illness

-- Psychiatric Time: Cyberbullying and College Students – What Can Be Done?
+- Psychiatric Times: Cyberbullying and College Students – What Can Be Done?

 There are other common mental health issues impacting college students that are not covered in prior sections in this guide.
-For those looking for resources related to other conditions they might be dealing with, this section offers further resources related to ADHD, bipolar disorder, and psychotic disorders:
+This section offers further resources related to ADHD, bipolar disorder, and psychotic disorders.

-Attention-deficit/hyperactivity disorder is a condition that affects millions of college students, and it can complicate schoolwork.
-While high school individualized education programs (IEPs) ensured that you had access to whatever accomodations you needed, you’ll need to be proactive after transitioning to your first year of college.
+Attention deficit hyperactivity disorder (ADHD) is a condition that affects millions of college students, and it can complicate schoolwork.
+While high school individualized education programs (IEPs) may have ensured that you had access to whatever accommodations you needed, you’ll need to be proactive after transitioning to your first year of college.

 Succeeding in college with ADHD requires being open about your condition.
 If you need accommodations, get in touch with your school’s disabilities office with documentation about your needs.
 This will improve your chances of academic success.